JelleZijlstra/taxonomy/docs/future-work.md

 - Make the editor not allow leaving required (non-null) fields empty (especially enums)
 - Clean up duplicate tags (e.g. _Echinothrix_ Flower & Lydekker has the same
   UnjustifiedEmendation tag twice)
-- Add a way to add "name aliases", so we can present names in a way that is consistent with the publication itself, while also tracking all references together.
+- Change the way we do justified emendations.
+Instead of three names (IOS, as_emended, justified_emendation), only have two (as_emended, justified_emendation).
+The root_name of the former is based on that of the justified_emendation.

 ## New or disabled checks